perrinjack/junior-cv-2019/README.md

 ## Skills

-#### Excellent communicator
+#### Point 1 Unfinished

 During my time at Bank of America, I wrote and distributed a daily newsletter to clients, with market commentary and data analysis.
 I have continued to develop my written communication skills by [blogging](http://codingwithlaura.wordpress.com) about my experience learning to code and I use it to develop a stronger online presence, by combining it with other social media outlets such as [Twitter](https://twitter.com/wilslau).
 I have also taken up coaching at Codebar, a non-profit initiative which runs regular programming workshops.

-#### Thrives under pressure
+#### Point 2 Unfinished

 From having to organise an end-of-year ball during my final year at university, where the bulk of the organisation coincided with completing finals, to completing group [projects](#projects), I have always thrived when working under pressure.
 It is my strong organisational and time management skills that I have developed over time that allows me to do this.

 #### Fast learner

-I earned a full-time offer at Bank of America Merrill Lynch by impressing my line manager with how quickly I picked up an understanding of finance and the technologies that the team used, despite having a scientific background and no previous experience in finance.
-For our [Makersbnb project](http://github.com/lsewilson/makers-bnb), I learnt Node.js and Express without it being taught on the course and used it to build a fully-functioning Airbnb-style website in a week.
+I earned a full-time offer at Barclaycard by impressing my line manager with how quickly I picked up an understanding of merchant acquiring and the technologies that the team used, despite only being at the company for 8 weeks.
+For our [Makersbnb](), and [Small Steps] projects, myself and the team decided to leave our comfort zone and learn React, Node,js and Express in the space of 3 weeks without it being in the course curriculum.

-#### Analytical thinker
+#### Point 4 Unfinished.

 In my role at Bank of America, I analysed new market data on a daily basis to generate trade ideas.
 Furthermore, I undertook a project to migrate all of our systems and trade history to a new legal entity.
 This required careful risk analysis which ensured there was no negative P&L impact on completion.